 Georgia’s security deposit laws are specific in detailing the rules that landlords should comply with.
-The security deposit laws are also for the benefit of tenants who should understand their rights when making a security deposit on a lease agreement, whether short-term or long-term.
-It’s bet that both parties become familiar with the statutes and make them applicable where necessary for compliance and protection.
+Landlords, as well as tenants, should be familiar with the statutes and make them applicable where necessary for compliance and protection.

 Under GAC § 44-7-30, “security deposit” is money or any other form of security that a tenant gives to a landlord as part of a residential rental agreement and included damage deposits, advance rent deposits and pet deposits.
 A security deposit cannot be nonrefundable.